akutzer/semantic-retrieval/TASKS.md

 Look into logging, either using [Tensorboard](https://pytorch.org/docs/stable/tensorboard.html) or [Weights&Biases](https://docs.wandb.ai/guides/integrations/pytorch). \
 After each epoch, validate our model on the validation set using fitting evaluation metrics. \
 The loss calculation should be part of the model, so we only need to call .backward() in the training loop.
+Implement Checkpoiting, where after a certain number of steps the model is saved.

 ### Train the models
 *tba*